PKua007/rampack/docs/contributing.md

 Yay!
 Thank you for your interest in improving the RAMPACK software!

-If you want to report an error or propose a new feature, you can create a [new issue](https://github.com/PKua007/rampack/issues).
+If you want to report an error or propose a new feature, you can create a [New issue](https://github.com/PKua007/rampack/issues).
 However, before doing so, please search existing ones to avoid duplicates.

 Code contributions are also highly appreciated!
 They can be both as small as fixing